harshitpaunikar1/property-valuation-model/.github/project-buildup-history.md

 - Task summary: Sunday evening, couldn't leave the failing assert alone.
 Tracked it down to a missing sort step.
 Resolved.
 - Deliverable: Wrapped it up properly this time.
+## 2022-02-28 - Day 5: Feature prep

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to choose the target and prepare the model input features, then cleaned up whatever looked confusing or weak from the earlier days.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+A lot of this also meant checking if the numbers were making sense and not just trusting the frist result that showed up.
+- Deliverable: Ended the day with feature set in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.